 I Love: Max’s World is not just only focusing on knitting and other crafts, but also it has featured sculpture and animations.

 Emma Varnam’s Blog by Emma Varnam

 Emma is a successful crocheter and knitting designer.
-She enjoys being creative with her designs and loves sharing her experiences and inspiration with her readers.
+She enjoys being creative with her designs and loves sharing her experiences and inspiration.